-Jorge Vega is a doctoral researcher at the IRI THESys working on the coupling between environmental conflicts, extractive logics of the Anthropocene, and the coloniality of power in late capitalism.
-His background is related to political philosophy and biology, with a MSc degree in Biological Sciences from the National Autonomous University of Mexico (UNAM).
-He has worked for several years as a researcher next to environmental social movements and taught courses on Philosophy and Ethics of Science, Political Ecology, Environmental Conflicts, and Decolonial theory at the UNAM and the Humboldt University.
+Jorge Vega is a doctoral researcher at the IRI THESys working on the coupling between environmental conflicts, the extractivist logic of the Anthropocene, and the coloniality of power in late capitalism.
+His background is related to political philosophy and biology, with an MSc degree in Biological Sciences from the National Autonomous University of Mexico (UNAM).
+He has worked for several years as a researcher next to environmental social movements, and has taught Philosophy and Ethics of Science, Political Ecology, Environmental Conflicts, and Decolonial theory courses at the UNAM and Humboldt University.
+Parallel to his academic career, he has worked as a writer and visual artist in Mexico and Germany.
+He is the founder and speaker of our decolonial research group.

 - Anthropology of extractivism